All Project Workshop Research Performance

 Because algorithms impact not only individuals but also collectives seeing us as datasets and forming subjects, collectives, and even erasing our agency, the artist invites participants to explore these dynamics through a hands-on, collaborative approach.
 By making and experimenting together, we explore how algorithms emerge, how they function, and how they might be reclaimed for the public good rather than serving the interests of big tech companies.
 The main goal is to collectively find new creative ways to communicate, resist, and collaborate with algorithms.

-Duration of lecture – 30 min, hands-on part – 1 hour, discussions – 1 hour.
+Duration of lecture – 30 min, hands-on part – 1 hour, discussions – 30 min.

 Digital wisdom manual